How to Connect Your Substack to Google Search Console

 What About My Sitemap?

-To add your sitemap in Google Search Console, click Sitemap in the left side navigation, and then add your sitemap.
+If you have verified you have a sitemap in Google Search Console, you can add it by clicking Sitemap in the left side navigation, and then adding it.
 If it’s accepted, you will immediately see the success message.

-If you don’t see the success message, it’s most likely you mistyped, although occasionally there will be a hiccup on Google’s end.
+If you don’t see the success message, it’s most likely you mistyped, although occasionally there could be a hiccup on Google’s end.
 If this is the case, just try again later.

 To get your Substack sitemap, put your URL into this bit of code and pop it into search: